-Concordia University confers the degree of Bachelor of Arts, Bachelor of Science or Bachelor of Social Work on a student of good character who must have met all the requirements listed here:
+Concordia University confers the degree of Bachelor of Arts, Bachelor of Science or Bachelor of Social Work on a student of good character who has met the following requirements:

-- 1. accumulated a cumulative grade point average of 2.00 or better for all credited work completed at Concordia. - 2. earned a minimum of 36 semester credits of academic work on campus at least 12 of which should be in the major and have spent the last two semesters in residence including the one immediately prior to graduation.
+- 1. accumulated a cumulative grade point average of 2.00 or better for all credited work completed at Concordia. - 2. earned a minimum of 36 semester credits of academic work on campus, at least 12 of which should be in the major, and have spent the last two semesters in residence including the one immediately prior to graduation.
 Residence is defined as registration for course work. - 3. filed application for candidacy before registering for the final semester. - 4. met all financial obligations to the University - 5. every candidate is expected to attend graduation exercises.
 Requests for excuse in extenuating circumstances should be directed to the Registrar.

-Concordia University confers the degree of Associate in Arts on a student of good character who has met all the requirements listed here:
+Concordia University confers the degree of Associate in Arts on a student of good character who has met the following requirements: